wcgordon1/lamplighter/manuscript/publish/ch5_The_Night_Wardens.md

 "How long has this been going on?"
 Ivy asked, reassembling her vent mechanism.
 "The seams, the binding work?"

 "As long as cities have existed," Ms. Kestrel said.
 "In Greywater, we have records going back eighty years.
-Before that, folklore—stories about people who could 'settle the restless places.'"
+Before that, folklore; stories about people who could 'settle the restless places.'"

 "My grandmother talked about the lamp riots in '73," Rooke said.
 "Three days without steady light.
 People left offerings at lamp bases by the end."